sagemath/trac_to_gh/Issue 5656.md

 # Issue 5656: add hint to lift() function to docstring of groebner_basis()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5656

 Original creator: malb